Mikkomario/Utopia-Scala/Vault-Coder/README.md

             - Only generated for classes which support descriptions
       - many
         - **P**
+          - **ManyXsAccessLike.scala** - A trait common to access points that return multiple instances of **X** or its variations at a time
+            - Only generated for classes with combinations or when explicitly requested
           - **ManyXsAccess.scala** - A trait common to access points that return multiple instances of **X** at a time
           - **DbXs.scala** - The root access point for multiple instances of **X**
         - description